aayushkdev/torrcli/README.md

     - `--stream/-t`: (Optional) Specify if the files will be downloaded sequentially

+- `torrcli search <torrent-name> [--save/-s SAVE_PATH] [--stream/-t]`
+    Searches for a torrent from various sources and lets you interactively select a torrent to download.
+    It has all the same flags as `torrcli add`

 - `torrcli ls`
-    List all active torrents, showing their status, progress, and index.
+    Lists all active torrents, showing their status, progress, and index.

 - `torrcli info <index>`
-    Show detailed information about a specific torrent.
+    Shows detailed information about a specific torrent.

 - `torrcli pause <index>`
-    Pause a running torrent.
+    Pauses a running torrent.

 - `torrcli resume <index>`
-    Resume a paused torrent.
+    Resumes a paused torrent.

 - `torrcli rm <index>`
-    Remove a torrent from the list.
+    Removes a torrent from the list.
 This does not delete the downloaded files by default.

 ```markdown
 (Note: Replace `<index>` with the actual numerical index displayed by `torrcli list`)